Aerial view of a South African suburban neighbourhood at golden hour, terracotta rooftiles and tree-lined streets with bushveld on the horizon

 An agent who has sold multiple properties in your specific suburb in the past six months understands these local variables in a way that a national market report can't.
 The comparative market analysis they produce from actual Deeds Office transfer data, not listed prices, is the most accurate tool available for understanding what your property is worth and what comparable properties are achieving in the current conditions.

-Local area guides for Boksburg, Germiston, Benoni, Glenwood, and Langebaan cover what comparable properties have actually sold for in each suburb and what the current buyer pool looks like.
+Local area guides for Boksburg, Germiston, Benoni, Glenwood, and Langebaan cover what comparable properties have genuinely sold for in each suburb and what the current buyer pool looks like.

 Property transactions in South Africa are governed by several pieces of legislation that affect what you can agree to, what protections you have, and what the transfer process requires.
 The Alienation of Land Act requires every sale agreement to be in writing and signed.
 FICA requires identity and address verification before transfer can proceed.
 The Consumer Protection Act gives buyers purchasing from developers significantly stronger rights than private sale voetstoots terms allow.
 The National Credit Act governs the affordability assessment your bank must conduct before approving a bond.